Abdominal radiation - dischargeRadiation - abdomen - discharge; Cancer - abdominal radiation; Lymphoma - abdominal radiation

 - Eat and drink slowly.

-- DO NOT eat foods that are fried or are high in fat.
+- Don't eat foods that are fried or are high in fat.

 - Drink cool liquids between meals.